Google+

 Your entire accounting system - from your paper receipts to data entry into journals to preparation of financial statements and your tax return - is an organized system developed to document and summarize accounting and financial information.

-This article is going to discuss organized methods for the collection of all the pieces of paper needed for data entry into your manual or computerized journals.
+I'm going to discuss organized methods for the collection of all the pieces of paper needed for data entry into your manual or computerized journals.

 In this article, you will find filing system options, so you can pick the best filing system for your receipts ... to match your own organizational style.